MLInsightLab/MLInsightLab/README.md

    - This is the default password for the initial admin for the platform.
 It is recommended to alter this to a preferred, secure value either when the platform is stood up initially or after the platform is created.
    - Default Value: `password`
 - MODEL_SERVER_ADMIN_KEY
    - This is the default API key for the initial admin for the platform.
 It is recommended to alter this to a preferred, secure value either when the platform is stood up initially or after the platform is created.
+To change the value after the platform has been stood up, you will need to call the API directly or use the Python client to do so to issue a new API key.
    - Default Value: `mlil-admin-key`
 - MODEL_SERVER_SYSTEM_KEY
    - This is the default API key used by the platform itself to allow services to communicate between one another.
 It is recommended that this be altered to a secure value when the platform is stood up initially. **NOTE THAT THIS VALUE CANNOT BE CHANGED AFTER THE PLATFORM IS STOOD UP**.